JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 * Most people say X goes first, while others claim O.
 * Well...that's the only one I can think of!
 Did you find others?

+# Exercise 3: Design a version of your game to play on **separate** sheets of paper

+Well, that was easy enough to play on a single sheet of paper, while sitting right next to your opponent, right?

+What about playing the game on separate sheets of paper?
+This would be easy enough if you were just sitting next to each other.
+Instead of you actually doing this small change, let's just imagine what it could be like: